-It is expected that more bid items will be added to the required bid items.
-It is expected that requirements for facility specific and regional specific data will be more strict.
-Ongoing outreach with industries producing and placing eligible materials will be made by July 1, 2023.
-It is expected that more bid items will require EPD submittals, such as precast elements, steel items other than reinforcing steel, and material resources that are constituents of mix designs (e.g., asphalt binder, emulsions, additives, cement, and admixtures).
+It is expected that more bid items will be added to Table 1.
+Bid Items Requiring EPD Submittal.
+It is expected that requirements for product-specific, facility-specific, supply-chain specific, and regional-specific data will become more strict.
+Uncertainty factors may be applied to GWP values shown in EPDs to account for non-facility specific data used when developing them.
+Ongoing outreach with industries producing and placing eligible materials will continue.
+It is expected that more materials will require EPD submittals, such as cold-rolled steel elements (e.g., guardrail and corrugated metal pipe) and material resources that are constituents of mix designs that are relevant for the GWP of the product supplied to CDOT (e.g. asphalt binder, emulsions, additives, cement, and admixtures).
 Improvements to existing EPDs and PCRs for other industries will also be expected.
-It is expected that EPD requirements will expand to projects other than CDOT Engineering projects.
+It is expected that EPD requirements will expand to projects other than CDOT Engineering projects such as Local Agency projects.
 The \$3 Million project threshold will be used for the initial EPD collection effort and may be revised in the future to include projects with a smaller engineer estimate bid item total.